Kouseu/hackintosh-Lenovo-Yoga-C940/README.md

 Modifying the bios is risky, please back up the bios in advance, so as not to fail to boot.

-3. The device information has been deleted, please add the device information in config.plist by yourself.
+3. The platform information has been deleted, please add the platform information in config.plist by yourself.

 ## Available functions
 | Items   |     Notes   | Status                          |